Carleen Vincent Robinson

 Dr. Carleen Vincent-Robinson is a Teaching Professor in the Department of Criminology and Criminal Justice and the Associate Dean for Student Success and Engagement in the Steven J. Green School of International and Public Affairs at Florida International University where she oversees student success initiatives, academic advising, career readiness, scholarships, curricular changes, course accessibility, academic misconduct, faculty credentialing, leadership development, and community engagement.
 Prior to this role, she served as the Assistant Dean of the Green School as well as in an assortment of roles within the Department of Criminology and Criminal Justice including Associate Chair, Undergraduate Program Director, and Field Experience Director.

-Committed to the exploration of community issues and their impact on FIU stakeholders, Dr. Vincent-Robinson has served as a lecturer or panelist on gun violence issues, intimate partner violence, violence in the Black community, social justice and brave spaces in the classroom, public health from a criminal justice perspective, and leadership development.
-Her prior work as Faculty Fellow for the Office to Advance Women, Equity, and Diversity (2020-2021) and Faculty Fellow for Social Justice and Inclusion and Student Access and Success (2021-2023) allowed Dr. Vincent-Robinson to expand others’ awareness of and deepen their understanding of the impacts of racism, facilitate unit-specific implicit bias, microaggressions, and bystander intervention training as well as educate colleagues about strategies for recruiting, hiring, and retaining employees from traditionally marginalized groups.
-More recently, she accepted a faculty fellowship with the Office of the Provost (2023-2024) where she provides support and/or guidance in admissions clearance, academic misconduct issues, and employee labor relations.
+Committed to the exploration of community issues and their impact on FIU stakeholders, Dr. Vincent-Robinson has served as a lecturer or panelist on gun violence issues, intimate partner violence, violence in the Black community, public health from a criminal justice perspective, and leadership development.
+She also provides support and/or guidance on academic misconduct issues, grievances against faculty, and employee labor relations.

 An FIU double-alumna, Dr. Vincent-Robinson earned an Ed.D. in Higher Education (2016) and M.S. in Criminal Justice (2004).
 She holds an M.A. in Sociology (2010) from the University of Miami with dual concentrations in criminology and race/ethnicity, a Juris Doctorate (2001) from Louisiana State University, and a B.A. in English Professional Writing (1998) from Baylor University.
-She is affiliated faculty with African and African Diaspora Studies, the Civic Leadership and Engagement Certificate Program within the Maurice A. Ferré Institute for Civic Leadership, and the Master of Arts in Global Affairs program and works, tirelessly, to actively mentor students as they begin their transition from knowledge-consumers to knowledge-producers.
+She is affiliated faculty with African and African Diaspora Studies, the Civic Leadership and Engagement Certificate Program within the Maurice A. Ferré Institute for Civic Leadership, and the Master of Arts in Global Affairs program.
 Her current professional interests include academic dishonesty, intimate partner violence, mass incarceration, race/ethnic relations, and student success initiatives.